tdwyer/cryptboard/README.md

     Super-V = cryptboard -p

-Open pinentry with `pish` pipe pinentry stdout to GnuPG stdin and pipe that to X11 Clipboard
+Delete all selections, and delete the X11 Clipboard 10 times by default to overflow clipboard buffer

-    Super-A = cryptboard -a
+    Super-D = cryptboard -d

 Pipe to Cryptboard